-- 1. All ten goal areas listed below must be completed. - A total of at least 40 semester credits from courses listed in the MnTC must be satisfactorily completed.
-One course may satisfy more than one goal area, but the course credits may be counted only once. - A 2.0 MnTC GPA is required for recognition of a student's completion of the entire MnTC, with or without completing an associate degree. - Student completing the AA with Creative Writing emphasis are also required to complete the selected MnTC courses listed below.

-□ 1.
-Communication (two courses required; one from A and one from B) □ A. ENGL 1120 OR 1121 ♦ ☐ B. CMST 1110 OR CMST 2215 OR CMST 2220 3 □ 2.
-Critical Thinking (three courses required) □ 3.
-Natural Science (one must include a lab) ☐ A. One Physical Science course required

-- □ B. One Biological Science course required □ 4.
+- 1. All ten goal areas listed below must be completed. - 2.
+A total of at least 40 semester credits from courses listed in the MnTC must be satisfactorily completed.
+One course may satisfy more than one goal area, but the course credits may be counted only once. - 3.
+A 2.0 MnTC GPA is required for recognition of a student's completion of the entire MnTC, with or without completing an associate degree. - 4.
+Student completing the AA with Creative Writing emphasis are also required to complete the selected MnTC courses listed below. - □ 2.
+Critical Thinking (three courses required) - □ 3.
+Natural Science (one must include a lab) □ A. One Physical Science course required □ B. One Biological Science course required - □ 4.
 Mathematical/Logical Reasoning (one course required) - □ 5.
-History/Social/Behavioral Sciences (two courses required; one from each of two categories) □ A. Economics/Geography
+History/Social/Behavioral Sciences - (two courses required; one from each of two categories) □ A. Economics/Geography

-♦ Course has a prerequisite.
+Course has a prerequisite.
 Prerequisites are listed on the course schedule and in the ARCC Catalog Course Descriptions pages.